 In 1348, Catherine's father died.
 With Eggard’s permission, Catherine joined her mother on various pilgrimages.
 During these pilgrimages, they visited the tombs of the martyrs the churches, and together practiced works of piety, caring for the poor and the sick.
 In 1349, Catherine traveled with her mother to Rome for the Jubilee; it was at this time that Eggard died.
 Following his death, Catherine turned down numerous marriage proposals.

-When her mother died in 1373, she returned to Sweden, taking the mortal remains of Saint Bridget with her for burial.
-Catherine entered a monastery at Vatzan, where she lived a very austere life.
+When her mother died in 1373, Catherine returned with her mother's body to Sweden and there she became abbess of the convent of Vadstena, founded by her mother, and the motherhouse of the Bridgettine (Salvatorian) Order.
 For the last twenty-five years of her life, Catherine participated in the Sacrament of Reconciliation daily to purify her soul.
 She died on March 24, 1381.
-At the time of her death, Catherine was the superior of the convent of Wadstena, founded by her mother; hence the name, Catherine Vastanensis, by which she is occasionally called.
+At the time of her death, Catherine was the superior of the convent of Vadstena, founded by her mother; hence the name, Catherine Vastanensis, by which she is occasionally called.
 She was canonized in 1484 by Pope Innocent VIII.

 St. Catherine wrote a devotional work entitled "Consolation of the Soul."
 In art, Saint Catherine is commonly depicted as an abbess with a female deer, which, according to legend, protected her from attacks on her chastity.
 She may also be shown (1) holding a lily; (2) dressing a poor man's wounds; or (3) as the Blessed Sacrament is brought to her after her death.